r0ute/d2e-enhancer/README.md

   - Increase the trade log size limit, allowing for better tracking of recent transactions
 - **Relic Insights**:
   - View a complete list of all specific products that a relic can produce before exploring it
+- **Quick Save & Load Functionality**:
+  - Quick save and load with F5 and F9 keys, featuring a configurable quick save slot option.

 ## Getting Started